adamhepton/balatro-stats-api/README.md

    - variant default: `descending`
    - variant `ascending`

 Get a list of either jokers, or decks, that you've picked, won with, or lost with the most / least.
+Can optionally be limited to a number of results using a further `limitBy` parameter

-e.g. `npm run balatro jokers count ascending`
+e.g. `npm run balatro jokers count ascending 5` - Return a list of the five jokers you've used least